byterubpay/byterub-site/_posts/2017-04-09-overview-and-logs-for-the-dev-meeting-held-on-2017-04-09.md

 **\<endogenic>** lol
 **\<fluffypony>** luigi1112: yes
 **\<fluffypony>** /nick fluffypony1112
 **\<xmr\_eric>** Ok, well I'd like to hear from Jaquee.
-But my thoughts are that we rename Monero GUI back to Monero Core.
-Gingeropolous originally named it back to Monero GUI at the time, which was a decent idea, but I think in the end the central Monero software that the public is going to use should be called Core
+But my thoughts are that we rename ByteRub GUI back to ByteRub Core.
+Gingeropolous originally named it back to ByteRub GUI at the time, which was a decent idea, but I think in the end the central ByteRub software that the public is going to use should be called Core
 **\<fluffypony>** @xmr\_eric that was among the reasons for calling it Core initially
-**\<xmr\_eric>** I spent some time yesterday trying to find a word other than Core to differentiate ourselves from Bitcoin, like Monero Essentials or something, but none really work as well.
+**\<xmr\_eric>** I spent some time yesterday trying to find a word other than Core to differentiate ourselves from Bitcoin, like ByteRub Essentials or something, but none really work as well.
 **\<xmr\_eric>** Right.
 I think we should go back to that.
 **\<fluffypony>** also because I think that the current monero repo will become libmonero
 **\<pero>** and then monero-cli?